Assistant Professor Melissa Sihra

-Professor Eric Weitz is an academic member of staff who is also a once and future actor and director.
+Professor Eric Weitz is an Emeritus academic member of staff who is also a once and future actor and director.
 He has published The Cambridge Introduction to Comedy, The Power of Laughter: Comedy and Contemporary Irish Theatre,a number of articles and essays, and contributions to reference works like the Oxford Encyclopedia for Theatre and Performance and the Encyclopedia of Humor Studies.
 He was the Chair of the Board for Smashing Times Theatre Company, a socially engaged theatre company based in Dublin, and served on the Board of Directors for Collective Encounters, a socially engaged theatre company based in Liverpool, England.